Best Amazon Black Friday 2024 deals, from Fire TV sticks to Echo Dots

 As you’d expect, Amazon has also slashed the price of its own smart home devices, from 40 per cent off Amazon Fire TV sticks (was £59.99, now £34.99, Amazon.co.uk), to 20 per cent off Kindles (was £159.99, now £124.99, Amazon.co.uk), plus, deals on the retailer’s Echo dot smart speakers, Ring doorbells and tablets.

-Owing to the sheer number of deals that have landed in the Black Friday bonanza, it can be tricky to know where to start.
-Thankfully, the rest of the IndyBest team and I have put together this guide to the best deals in Amazon’s Cyber Monday sale.
+Owing to the sheer number of deals that have landed in the Black Friday bonanza, it can be tricky to know where to start but fear not, as the rest of the IndyBest team and I have put together this guide to the best deals in Amazon’s Cyber Monday sale.

 Why trust IndyBest’s Amazon Black Friday and Cyber Monday sale coverage